opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 2587 actionable tasks: 2450 executed, 137 up-to-date
 ```

-**Note: OpenSearch hasn't made any changes to the test suite yet, beyond fixing tests that broke after removing non-Apache licensed code and non-Apache licensed code checks.
-Also, while we're in pre-alpha, some tests may be failing until we finish the forking process.
-We should have an issue for all failing tests, but if you find one first, feel free to open one (and fix it :) ).**

 If the full test suite fails you may want to start with a smaller set.

 ```